park95/Seriously_God/README.md

 Please set it to version v14.18.3 (nvm install v14.18.3)

 5. sg-react-frontend contains the front end code using react
+6. If it's first time, run "npm install" to download the dependencies and generate the node_modules
-6. to run the react component, run "npm run start" inside the sg-react-frontend folder
+7. to run the react component, run "npm run start" inside the sg-react-frontend folder
-7. localhost:3000 is used for front end
+8. localhost:3000 is used for front end